-Students and archivists will receive basic training in document preservation and archival organization.
-At the end of the project, in addition to creating a digital archive of the oldest documents from the state of Paraíba, the project team will leave each archive with copies of the digitized documents, a basic catalog of the digitized archival holdings (currently lacking in two locations), and documents organized in acid-free folders and boxes.
-Further, students will create meta-data and transcriptions for key collections, taking advantage of handwritten transcriptions found in archives when available.
+Students and archivists received basic training in document preservation and archival organization.
+At the end of the project, in addition to creating a digital archive of the oldest documents from the state of Paraíba, the project team left copies of the digitized documents, a basic catalog of the digitized archival holdings (currently lacking in two locations), and documents organized in acid-free folders and boxes in each archive.
+Further, students created meta-data and transcriptions for key collections, taking advantage of handwritten transcriptions found in archives when available.

-A digital archive will be created containing the oldest and most endangered records of the state of Paraíba in Brazil.
-The archive will contain approximately 100,000 images and their corresponding listing metadata.
-These images will be redundantly stored in external hard drives and network servers at Vanderbilt University.
-Each of the following institutions will receive at least three complete copies of the archive: the Núcleo de Estudos e Pesquisas Afrobrasileiros e Indígenas (NEABI) da Universidade Federal da Paraíba (UFPB) in João Pessoa, Paríba, Brazil; the Núcleo de Documentação e Informação Histórica Regional (NDIHR) da UFPB also in João Pessoa, and; the Jean and Alexander Heard Library, at Vanderbilt University in Nashville, Tennessee, USA.
-In addition, the project will provide the following institutions with copies of their respective digitized documents: the Paróquia de Nossa Senhora dos Milagres do São João do Carirí in São João de Carirí, Paraíba; the Instituto Histórico e Geográfico Paraibano (IHGP) in João Pessoa, and; the Arquivo Histórico Waldemar Bispo Duarte, also in João Pessoa.
-A complete copy of the archive in the form of two external hard drives will also be sent for archival storage at the British Library.
-The complete archive will be made available for researchers worldwide here, on the Ecclesiastical and Secular Sources for Slave Societies (ESSSS) digital archive.
+A digital archive was created containing the oldest and most endangered records of the state of Paraíba in Brazil.
+The archive contains approximately 100,000 images and their corresponding listing metadata.
+These images are redundantly stored in external hard drives and network servers at Vanderbilt University.
+Each of the following institutions received at least three complete copies of the archive: the Núcleo de Estudos e Pesquisas Afrobrasileiros e Indígenas (NEABI) da Universidade Federal da Paraíba (UFPB) in João Pessoa, Paríba, Brazil; the Núcleo de Documentação e Informação Histórica Regional (NDIHR) da UFPB also in João Pessoa, and; the Jean and Alexander Heard Library, at Vanderbilt University in Nashville, Tennessee, USA.
+In addition, the project provided the following institutions with copies of their respective digitized documents: the Paróquia de Nossa Senhora dos Milagres do São João do Carirí in São João de Carirí, Paraíba; the Instituto Histórico e Geográfico Paraibano (IHGP) in João Pessoa, and; the Arquivo Histórico Waldemar Bispo Duarte, also in João Pessoa.
+A complete copy of the archive in the form of two external hard drives was also sent for archival storage at the British Library.
+The complete archive is available for researchers worldwide here, on the Ecclesiastical and Secular Sources for Slave Societies (ESSSS) digital archive.